captainblood13007/osmpal-nodes-basic/README.md

 Installation:
 =============

-1. Download the code with your web browser or git clone https://github.com/developingcountries/osmpal-nodes-basic/
+1. Use your web browser to copy the code from each file or use the git program, i.e. git clone https://github.com/developingcountries/osmpal-nodes-basic/

 2. Use a text editor to edit line 4 in the file osmpalnodesbasic.py file so that the sys.path.append statement points to the correct folder location for pyosm.py and geocoder.py, e.g. /home/peter/osmpal/lib/ or in Windows...
 C:\ \osmpal\ \lib'  ALSO, use your text editor to edit line 4 in the file geocoder.py  Line 4 SHOULD POINT TO THE FOLDER LOCATION OF the pyosm.py library file, e.g. '/home/peter/osmpal/lib/'.